Can I appeal?

 - Twelve weeks for householder applications

-The development control section inform objectors when an appeal is lodged.
+We inform objectors when an appeal is lodged.
 There is no additional right of comment on appeals, except on householder appeals, and there is no third party right of appeal in the decision of the local planning authority.

 2. You could contact the: